hankyang94/website/_pages/about.md

 **Current Interests**: I am currently interested in three challenges.
 - Trustworthy robot perception with learned modules
-- Perception-based planning and control under uncertainty
+- Perception-based planning and control with performance guarantees
 - Convex optimization for estimation, decision-making, and learning

 **Prospective Students**: I have PhD and Postdoc openings in my group at Harvard.
 I am interested in working with self-motivated candidates with (a) a strong theoretical and computational background (*e.g.*, applied math, optimization, statistics, machine learning, and numerical computing), and/or (b) rich experiences in real robotic platforms such as drones, manipulators, and ground vehicles.

 Due to the large volume of inquiries, I may not be able to reply to all emails, and I apologize for this.